NOTICE TO ATTEND ETC.

 The Nomination Committee proposes that remuneration to the auditor shall be paid in accordance with approved invoices.

-The Nomination Committee proposes that the work of preparing proposals to the 2016 Annual General Meeting regarding the Board and auditor and their remuneration, Chairman of the Annual General Meeting and the procedure for the Nomination Committee shall be performed by a Nomination Committee.
+The Nomination Committee proposes that the work of preparing proposals to the 2018 Annual General Meeting regarding the Board and auditor, in the case that an auditor should be elected, and their remuneration, Chairman of the Annual General Meeting and the procedure for the Nomination Committee shall be performed by a Nomination Committee.

-The Nomination Committee will be formed during September 2015 in consultation with the largest shareholders of the company as at 31 August 2015.
+The Nomination Committee will be formed during September 2017 in consultation with the largest shareholders of the company on 31 August 2017.
 The Nomination Committee will consist of at least three members appointed by the largest shareholders of the company who have wished to appoint a member.
-The Chairman of the Board will be a member of the Committee and will also act as its convenor.
-The members of the Committee will appoint the Committee Chairman at their first meeting.
+The Chairman of the Board will also be a member of the Committee, and will act as its convenor.
+The members of the Committee will appoint the Committee’s Chairman at their first meeting.

-The Nomination Committee is appointed for a term of office commencing at the time of its formation in September 2015 and ending when a new Nomination Committee is formed.
-If a member resigns during the Committee term, the Nomination Committee can choose to appoint a new member.
-The shareholder that appointed the resigning member shall be asked to appoint a new member, provided that the shareholder is still one of the largest shareholders in the company.
-If that shareholder declines participation in the Nomination Committee, the Committee can choose to ask the next largest qualified shareholder to participate.
-In the event of changes to the ownership structure of the company, the Committee can choose to change its composition in order to ensure the Committee reflects the ownership of the company.
-However, unless there are special circumstances, the composition of the Nomination Committee may remain unchanged following changes in the ownership structure of the company that are either minor or occur less than three months prior to the 2016 Annual General Meeting.
-In all cases, the Nomination Committee shall consist of at least three members appointed by shareholders.
+The Nomination Committee is appointed for a term of office commencing at the time of its formation and ending when a new Nomination Committee is formed.
+If a member resigns during the Committee term, the Nomination Committee may choose to appoint a new member.
+The shareholder that appointed the resigning member shall in such case be asked to appoint a new member, provided that the shareholder still is one of the largest shareholders in the company.
+If that shareholder declines participation on the Nomination Committee, the Committee may choose to ask the next largest qualified shareholder to participate.
+In the event of changes to the ownership structure of the company, the Committee may choose to amend its composition in order to ensure that the Committee appropriately reflects the ownership of the company.
+However, unless there are special circumstances, the composition of the Nomination Committee may remain unchanged following changes in the ownership structure of the company that are either minor or occur less than three months prior to the 2018 Annual General Meeting.

-The Nomination Committee shall have the right to request and receive personnel resources such as secretarial services from the company, and to charge the company any costs for recruitment consultants and related travel if deemed necessary.
+The Nomination Committee shall have the right to upon request receive personnel resources such as secretarial services from the company, and to charge the company with costs for recruitment consultants and related travel if deemed necessary.

 Information with respect to the election of auditor